Shock and Aww: Plot

-Michael (Jason Bateman) shares his bed with Buster (Tony Hale), while George Michael (Michael Cera) develops a crush on his ethics teacher Beth Baerly (Heather Graham).
-Lucille's (Jessica Walter) adoption application has been accepted, with her accidentally adoptng a young Korean boy (Justin Lee).
-Lindsay misinterprets George Michael's crush on his teacher as a desire to set up a date for Michael, who is meeting up with Gob (Will Arnett) for an unsuccessful double date.
-Gob's date is an 18-year-old high school student, and Michael's is a masculine woman called Nazhgalia (Iqbal Theba).
+Michael shares his bed with Buster, while George Michael develops a crush on his ethics teacher Beth Baerly.
+Lucille's adoption application has been accepted, with her accidentally adopting a young Korean boy.
+Lindsay misinterprets George Michael's crush on his teacher as a desire to set up a date for Michael, who is meeting up with Gob for an unsuccessful double date.
+Gob's date is an 18-year-old high school student, and Michael's is a masculine woman called Nazhgalia.
 At a parent-teacher conference, Michael sees Beth and asks her out for a drink.
-Meanwhile, George Sr. (Jeffrey Tambor) is visited by Cindi Lightballoon (Jane Lynch), a woman who claims to be a fan of his self-improvement tips.
+Meanwhile, George Sr. is visited by Cindi Lightballoon, a woman who claims to be a fan of his self-improvement tips.

-Lucille calls Michael to say that the Korean boy, whom she named Annyong (Korean for "hello"), is in her apartment.
-Lucille initially wants to get rid of Annyong, but after noticing Buster's jealousy over Annyong, she decides she'll keep him.
-Michael and Beth have a second date and spend the night together, and the next morning Michael sees Nazhgalia just leaving after having spent the night with Gob.
-George Michael comes down and reveals that he's in love with Beth before Michael can tell him about him and Beth.
+Lucille calls Michael to say that the Korean boy, named Annyong (Korean for "hello"), is in her apartment.
+Lucille initially wants to get rid of Annyong, but after noticing Buster's jealousy over Annyong, she decides she will keep him, leading Buster to burn down his room.
+Michael and Beth have a second date and spend the night together.
+The next morning Michael sees Nazhgalia just leaving after having spent the night with Gob.
+George Michael comes down and reveals that he is in love with Beth before Michael can tell him about him and Beth.
 When George Michael sees Beth come down the stairs, he is devastated, so Michael tells him that Gob slept with her.

 Meanwhile, George Sr. prepares for an evening with Cindi, who turns out to be an undercover FBI agent planning to catch George Sr. incriminating himself on tape.
-She presses him for details, and when he tries to fondle her through the fence, the agents in the surveillance van panic, thinking he's found their camera.
+She presses him for details, and when he tries to fondle her through the fence, the agents in the surveillance van panic, thinking he has found their camera.
 Meanwhile, Michael visits Beth to say he cannot see her anymore because George Michael is in love with her.
 At the school dance, Beth tells Michael he has to tell his son the truth if he wants to see her again, while George Michael confronts Gob about sleeping with Beth.
-Michael finally tells his son the truth about Beth, and a gloating Gob tells Michael he slept with her too (he actually slept with the much-older civics teacher).
+Michael finally tells his son the truth about Beth, and Gob gloats he slept with her too (he actually slept with the much-older civics teacher).
 Miss Baerly overhears Michael talking to George Michael, decides that Michael is moving too fast, and breaks off all contact, going off with another student.

-On the next Arrested Development...

-Buster and Annyong's rivalry heats up, leading Buster to burn down his room.